sriramab/gamamanual/WikiOnly/DevelopingExtensions/Documentation.md

 The typical workflow to generate the wiki files is as follow:
 * Clean and Build all the GAMA projects,
+* In the file mytemplate.tex, specify the absolute path to your "gama_style.tex" (it should be just next to this file)
 * Run the `MainGenerateWiki.java` file in the `msi.gama.documentation`,
 * The wiki files are generated in the `gama.wiki` plugin.

 ## Workflow to generate PDF files